10969079fyp/react-image-magnify-library/README.md

 # react-image-magnify-lib

 A React image magnify component library compatible with React 19.
-This library provides an easy-to-use image magnification component that supports magnifying images on hover, with additional features like double-click zoom mode and scroll wheel zoom adjustment.
+This library provides an easy-to-use image magnification component that supports magnifying images on hover, with additional features like double-click zoom mode, scroll wheel zoom adjustment and AI captioning.

 ## Features